wdporter/i-am-that-vuepress/glossary/readme.md

 **Brahman:**&ensp;the Absolute, the Ultimate Reality, whose characteristics are absolute existence (*sat*), absolute consciousness (*chit*) and absolute bliss (*ananda*).
 According to Shankaracharya, Brahman, the Absolute has five different phases: *Hiranyagarbha*, the Cosmic Self; *Ishvara*, the personal god in the form of an avatar; *jiva*, the individual soul; *prakriti*, the perishable nature and *shakti*, the creative power.

 **<em>Brahmasmi:</em>**&ensp;(Brahman, the Supreme + *asmi*, I am, as, to be] I am the Supreme.
-‘I am’ (*asmi*) represents the pure awareness of self-existence and is therefore the expression of pure consciousness or the *Purusha*.
-When this pure consciousness gets involved in matter, the pure ‘I am’ changes into ‘I am that’, ‘I am so-and-so’.
+“I Am” (*asmi*) represents the pure awareness of self-existence and is therefore the expression of pure consciousness or the *Purusha*.
+When this pure consciousness gets involved in matter, the pure “I Am” changes into “I Am That”, “I am so-and-so”.

 **<em>buddhi:</em>**&ensp;intelligence, the reflection of the real in the mind (*bodhati*, to discern, to know). *Buddhi* is that faculty which enables the mind to perceive objects in the phenomenal world.
 As long as *buddhi* is functioning through the medium of the mind, it is not possible to know pure consciousness. (*Budh*, to wake up, observe).